-Mondulkiri is a very remote province in eastern Cambodia.
-The province has about 41,000 residents.
-The eye care project in Mondulkiri aims at giving the poorest Cambodians in this province access to quality eye care and to eliminate avoidable blindness.
-The Eye Care Foundation follows the national blindness prevention program.
+Mondulkiri is a very remote province in eastern Cambodia with a population of roughly 41.000.
+The eye care project in Mondulkiri strives to give the poorest Cambodians in this province access to quality eye care and to eliminate avoidable blindness.
+With this project, the Eye Care Foundation follows the guidelines of the national blindness prevention programme.

-It is difficult in Mondulkiri to reach patients due to its location, bad roads, and rainy seasons.
+Mondulkiri`s topography bad roads and rainy seasons make it hard to reach patients.
 Residents of this province, who come from many different ethnic groups, often have a very low level of education and poor housing.
-Some patients who were selected for cataract surgery are very anxious to go to the hospital.
-They worry about travel costs, they find it difficult to be away from home or they cannot afford to interrupt their work on the land.
-The Eye Care Foundation gives additional support to them to make good eye care accessible.
+Some patients selected for cataract surgery are very anxious about going to the hospital.
+They worry about travel costs, find it difficult to be away from home or simply cannot afford to interrupt their work on the land.
+The Eye Care Foundation is now providing additional support to make good eye care accessible to these people.

-In the provincial hospital ophthalmic nurses are present.
+There are a number of ophthalmic nurses at the provincial hospital.
 They treat simple eye problems and refer patients when necessary.
 The nurses regularly visit the health centres in the province.

-Because the province has no eye clinic, the eye team from Kratie travel twice yearly to the province.
-During these visits, they perform eye exams and refer patients who need an (cataract) operation.
+Because the province has no eye clinic, the eye team from Kratie travels to the province twice a year.
+During these visits, they do eye exams and refer patients who need (cataract) surgery.

-Eye Care Foundation invests in the education and training of local staff in Mondulkiri.
-This leads to an effective fight against preventable blindness.
-In addition, it ensures the durability of eye care projects.
+The Eye Care Foundation invests in the education and training of local staff in Mondulkiri.
+This has proven highly effective in the fight against preventable blindness and also ensures the sustainability of eye care projects.